q8888620002/Group-Attribution-for-Diffusion-Models/unconditional_generation/README.md

 --pruner [magnitude]\
 --thr [0.05]\
 ```
+Note that the pruned needs to be fine-tuned (retrained).

 ## Training a Unlearned Model from a full model with a removal distribution
 To unlearn a full model and compute their model behavior, execute the following command: